YuminChiang/LBP/README.md

-# Local Binary Pattern (LBP) — Verilog/SystemVerilog Implementation
+# Local Binary Pattern (LBP) — Verilog Implementation

 This project implements the **Local Binary Patterns (LBP)** algorithm in hardware using **Verilog**.
 It processes images through a full pipeline: **RGB → Gray → LBP**.
 LBP is a popular image feature extraction method widely used in face recognition, texture classification, and image analysis.